BFI Film Academy Residential 2021

 We offer a generous bursary scheme to cover any costs that will enable you to take part.
 You will be mentored throughout your time at the residential and will get the chance to meet various industry professionals on a daily basis who can give you tips on how to kick-start your career in film.
 The course will be delivered online with a final residential weekend.
 Speakers include Danny Leigh, BIFA, We Are Parable and filmmakers from across the UK.

-The fee ranges from free to £210 for the course, depending on which income bracket you fall into, including accommodation and food.
+The fee for the course will be £50 per person.
 However, a generous bursary scheme ensures that the cost will not prevent anyone from taking part — if you have the talent we will make sure you can attend.
 Depending on your financial circumstances we will fund some or all of the cost, and also have a separate fund that can help with any travel, childcare or other prohibitive costs.

 We will provide updates throughout the application process should Government COVID-19 guidelines change.
 In the event that we move the course to full in-person teaching, COVID-19 guidelines will be adhered to, and we will continually assess the safest and most appropriate way of conducting the course.